AbeHandler/capstone/docs/notes/root.requirements.md

 - Keep views simple so they can be easily changed
 - Ideally write back end in Python
 - If we don't modify Taguette we can borrow code from Taguette

+# Wireframes

+- For many of the document and tag actions, we can mimic the interactions from Taguette.
+Taguette is copying interactions from Nvivo.
+So there are standard ways of doing things for now.